jina-ai/jina/docs/concepts/preliminaries/index.md

 **DocArray data structure**

-Data structures coming from [DocArray](https://docarray.org/legacy-docs/) are the basic fundamental data structure in Jina.
+Data structures coming from [docarray](https://docs.docarray.org/) are the basic fundamental data structure in Jina.

-- **Document**
+- **BaseDoc**
     Document is the basic object for representing multimodal data.
-More information can be found in [DocArray's Docs](https://docarray.org/legacy-docs/fundamentals/document/).
+It can be extended to represent any data you want.
+More information can be found in [DocArray's Docs](https://docs.docarray.org/user_guide/representing/first_step/).

-- **DocumentArray**
+- **DocList**
-    DocumentArray is a list-like container of multiple Documents.
+    DocList is a list-like container of multiple Documents.
 It is the essential element of IO in Jina services.
-More information can be found in [DocArray's Docs](https://docarray.org/legacy-docs/fundamentals/documentarray/).
+More information can be found in [DocArray's Docs](https://docs.docarray.org/user_guide/representing/array/).

 **Serving**

 This layer contains all the objects and concepts that are used to actually serve the logic and receive and respond to queries.
 These components are designed to be used as microservices ready to be containerized.
 These components can be orchestrated by Jina's {term}`orchestration` layer or by other container orchestration frameworks such as Kubernetes or Docker Compose.

 - **Executor**
-    {class}`~jina.Executor` is a Python class that can serve logic using {term}`DocumentArray`.
+    {class}`~jina.Executor` is a Python class that can serve logic using {term}`DocList`.
 Loosely speaking, each Executor is a microservice.

 - **Gateway**
     Gateway is the entrypoint of a {term}`Flow`.
 It exposes multiple protocols for external communications; it routes all internal traffic.